Isotta Gervasi: Legendary figure

 Today, in the Cervese region, the figure of Isotta Gervasi has become almost legendary, so much so that she is remembered as "doctor of the poor" and "angel on a bicycle".
-The very fact that he wanted to make his career a real mission helped to feed what can now be described as a "myth" in common iconography.
+The very fact that she wanted to make her career a real mission helped to feed what can now be described as a "myth" in common iconography.
 From the start, she succeeded in gaining the love and respect of her patients, displaying bravery and commitment and at the same time, openness and professionalism.

 In addition to all these attributes, some testimonies identified the young doctor as a sporty and daring woman.
 She was a professional fencer during high school, even winning some regional tournaments as a foil player; she knew how to ride and was passionate about motorcycles and cars, so much so that she even won some competitions.
 Her love for these sports, which were considered very "masculine" at the time, helped fuel her iconic aura.
 Another event that caused a remarkable sensation occurred on March 11, 1918, when the plane of the Trieste aviator, Giovanni Widmer, landed in Ravenna.
 It was in truth, the first plane to fly over the city and land there but the extraordinary essence of the case was that Gervasi wanted to experience the thrill of flight, establishing her as the first woman to fly from Ravenna.

 She continued to work until the last years of her life, through numerous illnesses, she worked from dawn to late evening.
 She went back to her bicycle, where she held two straw bags on the handlebars, one holding technical equipment, and the other holding her visitation fees.
 At the door of her house, in Viale Colombo, there was always a bag hanging, collecting the "calls" of her patients, who were mostly humble fishermen and salt workers.

-In the seventies, Cervia dedicated a road near the port and a middle school in Viale Caduti per la Libertà to Isotta.
+In the seventies, Cervia dedicated a road near the port and a middle school in Viale Caduti per la Libertà to Gervasi.